 - Performances with Michael Brecker, Joyce, Chucho Valdés, Jerry Gonzalez, Randy Brecker, Joe Lovano, the Fringe, João Bosco, Leny Andrade, Trinidad All-Stars Steel Orchestra, Simone, James Ingram, Kurt Elling, Kevin Mahogany, Ivan Lins, Chicago Chamber Musicians, National Symphony Orchestra, Sakésho, Joe Henderson, Freddie Hubbard, Dave Valentin, Steve Kahn, Michael Manring, Will Lee, Bill Watrous, Richard Bona, and Sammy Davis, Jr.

-- Grammy Awards, Latin Grammy Awards, and several nominations (including composition) for recordings with Oregon, Paquito D'Rivera, the Caribbean Jazz Project, and Donato Poveda
+- Several nominations (including composition) for recordings with Oregon, Paquito D'Rivera, the Caribbean Jazz Project, and Donato Poveda

 - Clinician: Yamaha drums, Vic Firth sticks, Remo heads, and LP percussion, and Paiste Cymbals